 Are you ready to take your fusing skills to the next level?
-In this class we’ll go over circle cutting, fun ways to use stringers and frit, and what it means to cut with intention.
-Some glass fusing experience is required for this one, so get ready to step up your fusing game.
+Done the Glass Lover’s class?
+Now we will go over circle cutting, fun ways to use stringers and frit, and what it means to cut shapes.
+Some glass fusing experience is required for this one.
+Get ready to step up your fusing game.
+Intermediate experience level.
+This class has two separate session dates offered.

 This March, the National Symphony Orchestra (NSO) will collaborate with different communities in Washington, DC’s Ward 5 and Mount Rainier, MD as a way to build new connections and relationships with the neighborhoods, local schools, museums, and arts organizations.